evanzhong/EvanScrewingAround/README.md

 # EvanScrewingAround
-Half-baked projects / random things Evan had a blast with
+Half-baked projects / random things I had a blast with

 (Don't expect the documentation in here to be fantastic lol)